Skip to content

 • Demonstration of ongoing professional development and ethical practice.

-• Re-certification every ten years to ensure continued competence.
+• Re-certification every five years to ensure continued competence.

 Ethical Standards and Patient Care